bajejosh/church-connect/NEXT_STEPS.md

 # Church Connect - Next Steps

-## Recent Updates - GitHub Pages Deployment
+## Recent Updates - Fixed GitHub Pages Deployment with Supabase Connection

-We've fixed the GitHub Pages deployment by:
+We've fixed the GitHub Pages deployment and Supabase connection issues by:

+1. **Creating fallback values for Supabase credentials**:
+   - Updated the supabase.js file to include fallback values for the Supabase URL and Anon Key
+   - Added a .env.production file with the required environment variables
-1. **Creating a complete GitHub Actions workflow file**:
+   - Modified the GitHub Actions workflow to use secrets with fallbacks

+2. **Improved environment variable handling**:
+   - Made the app more resilient by providing fallback values
-   - Set up an automated process to build and deploy the app to GitHub Pages
+   - Set up proper environment variable handling for the production build
-   - Configured the correct branch and folder structure for deployment
-   - Added environment variable handling for Supabase credentials
+   - Added conditional logging for debugging missing environment variables
-   - Ensured proper 404 page redirection for client-side routing

-2. **Added SPA routing support for GitHub Pages**:
-   - Created a proper 404.html file to handle route redirects
-   - Added the _redirects file to ensure client-side routing works
-   - Cleaned up the index.html file to properly handle routing
-   - Fixed SPA (Single Page Application) routing issues on GitHub Pages

-The application should now be accessible at: https://bajejosh.github.io/church-connect/
+The application should now be fully functional at: https://bajejosh.github.io/church-connect/

 ## Current Status Update
 We've made significant progress on the Church Connect app, particularly in the area of service management, song details viewing, and UI improvements: